Studying in Munich: paths to the TUM

-Feel the international flair in our Magistrale - at the International Day of the Departments of Mathematics, Informatics und Physics: from 11am to 3pm, students inform themselves on the numerous stands in the FMI building about the different TUM programmes for studying abroad and find out about the experiences of others, who have already been there.
+Feel the international flair in our Magistrale - at the International Day of the Departments of Mathematics, Informatics und Physics: at Wednesday, 5 June 2019 from 12:00 to 14:30, students inform themselves on the numerous stands in the FMI building about the different TUM programmes for studying abroad and find out about the experiences of others, who have already been there.
 Find out more about the diverse Programme on International Day with dance, music and culinary specialities.

 Offers of the TUM for international students

 Find out, what the central Orientation and Supervision Program TUMi can offer during your studies in Munich.

 Buddy program and Facebook group

 Our departmental buddy program helps you settling in the new academic environment.
 Please don't forget to register for this program after the admission.